How does mortgage forbearance affect refinancing?

 If you’re one of the many Americans who took advantage of a forbearance plan offered under the CARES Act, that forbearance period may be ending soon.
 And you’re probably wondering what comes next.

-With mortgage rates near record lows, you may want to refinance.
-This could reduce your monthly payments and make your home loan more affordable.
+With mortgage rates still historically low, refinancing could reduce your monthly payments and make your home loan more affordable.

-The good news is, refinancing after forbearance is generally allowed.
+Thankfully, you can refinance after forbearance.
 But there are special rules to be aware of.
 Here’s what you need to know.

 - How soon can I refi?

 - Your next steps

 Your refinance timeline depends on the type of mortgage loan you have.